-As discussed in the findings regarding compliance with Goal 11, incorporated herein by reference, the Middle Housing Code Amendments do not change the City's provision of public facilities and services or amend the currently adopted Eugene/Springfield Public Facilities and Services Plan (PFSP).
-Consistent with the PFSP and OAR 660-046-0010(30(e), the City will continue to plan and develop public facilities to support the land uses designated in the City's acknowledged comprehensive plan, including public facility projects that support the development of middle housing.
+As discussed in the findings regarding compliance with Goal 11, incorporated herein by reference, the City Council finds that the middle housing development allowed by the Middle Housing Code Amendments is adequately served by infrastructure.
+The Middle Housing Code Amendments do not change the City's provision of public facilities and services or amend the currently adopted Eugene/Springfield Public Facilities and Services Plan (PFSP).
+Consistent with the PFSP and OAR 660-046-0010(3)(e), the City will continue to plan and develop public facilities to support the land uses designated in the City's acknowledged comprehensive plan, including public facility projects that support the development of middle housing.
 For all these reasons, the amendments are consistent with policy A.12.